DonaldET/DemoDev/README.md

 # Welcome

 These _DemoDev_ projects illustrate useful techniques for building Java, Service Oriented Architecture and JEE related applications.
 This collection of Java projects is the nucleus of an upcoming book on Java programming.
-Various object-oriented and functional techniques are illustrated with real examples.
-Finally, a collection of coding questions is included to illustrate assessment of Java coding skills.
+Various object-oriented and functional coding techniques are illustrated with real examples.
+A collection of coding questions is included to illustrate industry-wide assessment of Java coding skills.

 Algorithms and performance testing approaches are included in the repository, as well as ready-to-use utility programs and libraries.
-Potential usage is demonstrated in a DevOps sub-project collection of projects.
+There is a DevOps sub-project collection of projects using some of the utilities.

 #### Building Projects in the Repository

-The Java projects use Maven to build and JUnit test artifacts for regression testing.  a Maven project is defined by a "***pom.xml***" file, and projects may be nested in a tree structure.
-The _root_ parent project defines common MAVEN dependencies and versions.
-Nested child projects are located under the top-level parent project.
-A child project may be a parent of lower level child projects forming a tree of related projects sharing common Maven dependencies.
-Maven shared plugins and _localized_ dependencies are included in parent projects and optionally overridden in child projects. there are far too many Maven tutorials to mention here, so just search the web for one that helps you.
+The Java projects in *DemoDev* use Maven to build and JUnit to test artifacts.
+Note that JUnit is an implementation, one of many, for regression testing.
+A Maven build project is defined by an XML structure persisted in a "***pom.xml***" file located in the top level directory.
+Maven build projects may be nested in a tree structure.

+In a *tree* of Maven build projects, the _root_ (top-most) parent build project defines common MAVEN dependencies and version definitions in a *pom.xml*.
+Nested child build projects are located under the top-level parent build project, each child with their own *pom.xml* file, optionally defining overriding inherited MAVEN dependencies and versions.

+A child build project build may, in turn, be a parent of an even lower level child build project, thus forming a multi-level tree of related build projects, each inheriting common MAVEN dependencies.

+Maven creates a build using "*plugins*" that implement build actions.
+Similar to dependencies and versions, plugins are included in parent build projects and optionally overridden in child build projects.

+There are far too many Maven tutorials to mention here, so please search the web for one that helps you.
+More information is provided in the **Getting Started** section below.

 #### Java Requirement

-Most of DemoDev is built using Java 8, but Java 9 introduced the REPL (Run-Execute-Print-Loop); an interactive Java runtime environment.
+Most of *DemoDev* is built using Java 8, but Java 9 introduced the REPL (Run-Execute-Print-Loop); an interactive Java runtime environment.
 Many of us are still tied to Java 8 for business reasons, but would like to experiment with the REPL.
 This site, https://github.com/javaterminal/tryjshell, offers a browser-accessible version of the REPL.
 They provide a hosted version at https://tryjshell.org/.

 #### Java and Python Coding Practice, Data Management Free Resources